 Changes in world demographics will bring the absolute need to overhaul social services and health systems to manage much older populations.

-Fertility decreases and life expectancy increases around the world.
-This is why the number of children under five is expected to decrease more than 40%.
+Fertility decreases and life expectancy increases worldwide.
+As a result, the number of children under five is expected to decrease more than 40%.

 At the other end of the spectrum, 2,37 billion people (more than a quarter of the world's population) will be over 65.
 Those over 80 will rise from about 140 million to 866 million.